Join A Club

 GREAT FUTURES START HERE

 For more than 25 years, Boys & Girls Clubs of Oklahoma County have been there for children and youth when they need us most – after school and out-of-school time.
-Membership is open to all children and youth ages 6-18, and our Club members have access to high quality programming that has the power to positively shape and change their lives.
+Membership at our youth centers are open to all children and youth ages 6-18, and our Club members have access to high quality programming that has the power to positively shape and change their lives.

-All Boys & Girls Club programs incorporate a youth development approach that fosters a sense of belonging competence, usefulness and influence among young people.
-Our programs help young people develop self-confidence and self-esteem.
+All Boys & Girls Club programs incorporate a youth development approach that fosters a sense of belonging, competence, usefulness and influence among young people.
+Our centers help youth develop self-confidence and self-esteem.

-The Boys & Girls Clubs of Oklahoma County serve members aged 5-18* at a low cost of $10 for the year.
+The Boys & Girls Clubs of Oklahoma County serve members aged kindergarten through 12th grade* in Clubs across Oklahoma County.
 Our after-school and summer programs are led by trained and dedicated staff that are committed to seeing members succeed in every possible area of their lives.
-Boys & Girls Clubs are not licensed day cares, but rather a Club whose members can come and go.
+Boys & Girls Clubs are not licensed day cares, but rather a youth center where members can come and go.
 If you are interested in your child becoming a member, please fill out an application at the link below.

 Adelaide lee elementary